pdf-raku/PDF-raku/README.md

 This indexes the indirect objects in the PDF by byte offset (generation number) for random access.

-We can quickly put PDF to work using the Raku REPL, to better explore the document:
+We can quickly put PDF to work using the Rakudo REPL, to better explore the document:

     snoopy: ~/git/perl6-PDF $ perl6 -M PDF
     > my $pdf = PDF.open: "examples/helloworld.pdf"